 Drawbacks of SVG Graphics in Web Design

-SVG graphics have to be simplified or they break (see SVG above – if you can) and PNG to the right (how original vector drawing looks) notice the differences
+Sometimes SVG graphics have to be simplified or they break see PNG to the left on SVG to the right and you'll notice the SVG is missing the hexagonal mesh detail.

 Tips To Make Responsive SVGs in WordPress

 - Make sure you outline all fonts

 - When you create the SVG edit it so it has no height and width (Delete the size attributes)

 - Add SVG to the Mime Type List (you will need to use a child theme)

 - Control the Aspect Ratio (required for Safari) preserveAspectRatio="xMinYMin none"